 We currently use the infrastructure of third-party service providers for hosting, internet access and other services that are vital to our service offering.
-Equinix, Inc. provides data center facilities; Internap, Zao, Comcast and NTT Inc. provide backbone internet access; and Bandwidth.com, Onvoy, Level 3, Broadvox and EarthLink provide origination services.
+Equinix, Inc. provides data center facilities; Comcast, NTT Inc. and others provide backbone internet access; and Bandwidth.com, Onvoy and others provide origination services.
 We also rely on third-party services for our SMS and speech-to-text services which are sole-sourced.
 Intrado is our sole provider of 911 services.
 We expect that we will continue to rely heavily on third-party network service providers to provide these services for the foreseeable future.
 If any of these network service providers stop providing us with access to their infrastructure, fail to provide these services to us on a cost-effective basis, cease operations, or otherwise terminate these services, the delay caused by qualifying and switching to another third-party network service provider, if one is available, could have a material adverse effect on our business and results of operations.